Seronsecurity/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

 #### ![AdvML](/images/color_advml.png)Exploit Physical Environment

 In addition to the attacks that take place purely in the digital domain, adversaries may also exploit the physical environment for their attacks.
-Recent work has show successful false positive and evasion attacks using physically printed patterns that are placed into scenes to disrupt and attack machine learning models [[3,4]](#references).
-MITRE has recently created a dataset based on these physically printed patterns to help researchers and practicioners better understand these attacks [[5]](#references).
+Recent work has show successful false positive and evasion attacks using physically printed patterns that are placed into scenes to disrupt and attack machine learning models.
+MITRE has recently created a dataset based on these [physically printed patterns](https://apricot.mitre.org/) to help researchers and practicioners better understand these attacks .

 #### ![AdvML](/images/color_advml.png)Model Replication